etclabscore/go-orphan-tracker/README.md

-go-orphan-tracker
+# go-orphan-tracker

-This program stores non-canonical block and transaction information in a simple relational database.
+This program stores information related to non-canonical blocks and transactions in a simple relational database.

-For all non-canonical blocks discovered (either as sidechained blocks; products of reorgs), or uncle blocks, the corresponding canonical block and its transactions are also queried and stored.
+For all non-canonical blocks discovered, the corresponding canonical block (by height) and its transactions is also queried and stored.

 ## Usage